Search results for:

 Technology experts have come to an agreement in their predictions that the spread of "malware" will lessen, allowing hackers to focus more of their attention on "_ransomware_" in the coming year – which allows them to obtain the valid credentials of authentic users – according to an article published by Tech News World.
 As frustration drives many in the industry affected by these attacks, some agree that there needs to be more of a "_proactive approach to system security_, "the article indicates.

-In this article, several experts and analysts commented on these predictions and voiced their individual concerns regarding the possible influx of dangers to overall security.
+In this article, several experts and analysts commented on these predictions.
+They voiced their concerns regarding the possible influx of dangers to overall security.
 Andrew Kellett, a principal analyst with Ovum, a London-based independent analyst and consultancy firm, is quoted in the article to say, "We haven't improved the defenses of business organizations in any way…We continue to find it difficult to detect security breaches. … We're not doing the proactive stuff very well."

-These are points not taken lightly by technologists since system defenders may have a difficult time thwarting these attacks.
-The success of “Cryptolocker“, a trojan horse ransomware which surfaced this year, industry professionals continue to share their concerns and warnings about the future.
-Fred Touchette, a security analyst with AppRiver, a web security firm based in Florida, was quoted in the article to say, “Since it has been successful, there'll be more attacks of that nature in the months to come — especially if no one gets arrested."
+These are points not taken lightly by technologists since system defenders may have difficulty thwarting these attacks.
+With the success of "Cryptolocker_, "a trojan horse ransomware that surfaced this year, industry professionals continue to share their concerns and warnings about the future.
+Fred Touchette, a security analyst with AppRiver, a web security firm based in Florida, was quoted in the article to say, "_Since it has been successful, there'll be more attacks of that nature in the months to come — especially if no one gets arrested."

 Written by Bryon Turcotte / December 11, 2013